Horne's (restaurant)

 Horne's was a Southern-style restaurant chain located primarily in the Southeast and Southern United States along major highways.
 It was headquartered in Bayard, Florida.
 At the chain's peak there were over 60 Horne's locations, but today only one original restaurant remains.
-Many restaurant locations featured diner-style sit-down service as well as lodging, Texaco gas stations, gift shops, and an ice cream bar, creating a one-stop shop atmosphere.
-Since many locations were on highways, many Horne's restaurants were open 24 hours a day, 7 days a week.
+Many restaurant locations featured diner-style sit-down service as well as lodging, Texaco gas stations, gift shops, and an ice cream bar, seeking to create a one-stop shop atmosphere.
+Since many locations were on highways, many Horne's restaurants were always open.